-3 No allowance for long service leave accruals while on long service leave is required as Treasury's actuary has included this in the present value of long service leave.
+No allowance for long service leave accruals while on long service leave is required as Treasury's actuary has included this in the present value of long service leave.

-4 The on-cost factors provided are intended to be generally appropriate across Crown-funded LSL Agencies and Agency-funded Crown LSL Pool entities.
-However, where there are indications that the on-cost factors are not appropriate (i.e. where they would give rise to material misstatements) due to the different circumstances of the agency, the agency should discuss this with Treasury.
+The on-cost factors provided are intended to be generally appropriate across Crown-funded LSL Agencies and Agency-funded Crown LSL Pool entities.
+However, where there are indications that the oncost factors are not appropriate (i.e. where they would give rise to material misstatements) due to the different circumstances of the agency, the agency should discuss this with Treasury.

-5 The Crown will report this to each agency after the agency submits Appendix A (refer Part A, Section 4).
+4 Provided after Appendix A has been submitted by the agency (refer Part A, Section 4).

-6 This applies to agencies with an average annual leave accrual of between 4 and 4.5 weeks per year.
-If an agency has an average annual leave higher than 4.5 weeks per year, it can scale the factor in proportion to its average annual leave as 4.6% x average leave accrued in weeks per year / 4.25 weeks per year.
+This applies to agencies with an average annual leave accrual of between 4 and 4.5 weeks per year.
+If an agency has an average annual leave higher than 4.5 weeks per year, it can scale the factor in proportion to its average annual leave as the applicable factor % (6.0%, 5.6% or 4.2%) x average leave accrued in weeks per year / 4.25 weeks per year